urql-graphql/urql/docs/guides.md

 With this change our refreshToken will be invoked every time this pipeline gets called.
 Since we have a nested pipe that takes a promise and enriches our operation with the new token.
+The `map` will trigger when `fromPromise` completes.

 > Here we see that we can alter our operation that finally gets
 > passed to the `fetchExchange`

-This can be made better by not triggering the refreshToken mechanism when the token is still valid.
+This can be made better by not triggering the refreshToken mechanism when the token is still valid, we don't want to block our exchange pipeline on every request.
+It's blocked since we are waiting from an async action in `fromPromise`.

 ```js
 import { pipe, fromPromise, map, mergeMap } from 'wonka';